Maryland DUI Articles

-Ladybug Teknologies have launched the SipSmart Network at a bar in Canada and another in New York and complement existing products like a handheld breathalyzer and a smart phone application that social drinkers can use to log their drinks in real time and monitor their intoxication throughout the night.
+Ladybug Teknologies have launched the SipSmart Network at a bar in Canada and another in New York and complements existing products like a handheld breathalyzer and a smartphone application that social drinkers can use to log their drinks in real-time and monitor their intoxication throughout the night.

 To lure more users, Ladybug has started to incorporate coupons for deals at local bars and listings for cab companies in the area.